Release Management, Reimagined

 Key Actions: I adjusted our internal schedule to make releases an event and built communication infrastructure around it.

-• Cadence instead of trying to release as many times a year as possible (our previous goal) I limited our releases to twice a year.
-This helped us spend time releasing and more time coding, testing, and preparing communication.
-It helped customers plan for the releases they would take.
+Cadence: Instead of trying to release as many times a year as possible (our previous goal) I scheduled releases twice a year and staggered them between products.
+This helped my teams spend less time releasing and more time coding, testing, and communicating.
+It helped Customer Success and Support teams proactively plan times their Strategic accounts would take big releases.

 Result: Engagement and action.
-Not only did customers respond in surveys that they loved the videos that could update them as they drank their morning coffee, they were more comfortable moving forward with releases.
-Internal stakeholders reported feeling more prepared when releases were available and reported being able to advocate more effectively to customers.
+Not only did customers respond in surveys that they loved the videos that could update them as they drank their morning coffee, they were more comfortable moving forward with releases planned with Support and Customer Success.
+Internal stakeholders reported feeling more prepared when releases were available and better equipped to advocate and plan with strategic accounts.

 Relevant Skills